infernojs/inferno-website/src/docs/guides/alternatives-to-jsx.md

 # Alternatives to JSX

 JSX isn't the only way to create Inferno VNodes.
 The two supported core packages for created Inferno VNodes are `inferno-hyperscript` and `inferno-create-element`.
-They are explained below:
+They are described below.

 ## Hyperscript